-The breakdown of recognised deferred tax assets in 2015 and 2014 is as follows:
+The breakdown of these accounts at year end in 2016 and 2015 is as follows:

 Thousands of euros

-2015 2014
+2016 2015

 Temporary differences:

-Obligations under non-current employee benefits 169 153
+Obligations under non-current employee benefits 201 169

-Other 108 98
+Other 52 108

-Total deferred tax assets 277 251
+Total deferred tax assets 253 277

-The deferred tax assets indicated above were recognised in the balance sheet as the Board of Directors considered that, based on the best estimate of the Company's future earnings, including certain specific tax planning initiatives, it is probable that these assets will be recovered.
+The deferred tax assets indicated above were recognised in the balance sheet as the Board of Directors considered that, based on the best estimate of the Company's future earnings, it is probable that these assets will be recovered.

-At 31 December 2015 and 2014, there were no other tax losses or deferred tax assets that had not been recognised.
+At 31 December 2016 and 2015, there were no other tax losses or deferred tax assets that had not been recognised.